BitBytesIO/Package-Manager/README.md

 - The add-on requires Blender 2.82 or higher.
 - Internet access is required for searching and downloading packages.
+- Once the package is installed/remove it requires restart to apply changes.

 ## Contributing